-However, and more to the point, this meeting was not before he deceitfully contrived to inform the world of his Grave Illness, and the dreadful prognosis of what was likely to be his fate.
-With the use of this sham diagnosis he gained (and greatly benefitted from) — as had been his intention — admiration for his ‘bravery’ in adversity; sympathy; and the unquestioning and unsuspecting support which he had been shown by all those he had deceived.
-Generally people are concerned and kindly when they hear of illness in another; cancer in particular is an affliction which evokes the strongest empathy and it was certainly true in the author’s case: ‘Poor Jim Perrin’ was the refrain; so tragically soon after the death of his partner from that same distressing disease…
+However, and more to our point, this meeting was not before he deceitfully contrived to inform the world of his Grave Illness, and the dreadful prognosis of what was likely to be his fate.
+With the use of this sham diagnosis he has gained and greatly benefited (as of course had been his intention) from admiration for his bravery in adversity; from sympathy; and from the unquestioning, unsuspecting and unstinting support which he has been shown by all those who unwittingly have been deceived by him since 2010, when he first announced his dire medical circumstances.

-Amongst those he did deliberately deceive were: his agent; his publishers; his editors; his readers and his reviewers (Sir Andrew Motion, Jan Morris and Stevie Davies were just three): employers from climbing magazines, local and national newspapers (The Guardian, The Times, The Observer) and periodicals, including from the extensive Welsh literary scene: various interviewers (in print — Emily Rodway, for one, of TGO — on radio, television and YouTube) and programme makers and film producers (Grant Gee).
+Amongst those he did deliberately deceive were: his agent; his publishers; his editors; his readers and his reviewers (Sir Andrew Motion, Jan Morris and Stevie Davies were just three): employers from climbing magazines, local and national newspapers (The Guardian, The Times, The Observer) and periodicals, including from the extensive Welsh literary scene.
+(Gwen Davies of the New Welsh Review still seems to trust him absolutely, as does Lleucu Siencyn of Literature Wales even though both were told the facts at least five years ago.
+Yet surely, by now, they too cannot help but realise the deceitful nature of the man to whom they have always been so loyal… ) There were various interviewers in print (Emily Rodway, for one, of TGO, who wrote in the September 2010 issue: ‘Jim himself was diagnosed by doctors as having terminal cancer…the clean air [of the Pyrénées] has improved his health, but the diagnosis stands.’) — on radio, television and YouTube, and programme makers and film producers (Grant Gee).
 And last, or rather first, his family, as well as friends and loyal fans.
-It is our belief that each of these, and probably others too were systematically duped by Jim Perrin in the matter of his ‘Terminal Lung Cancer’.
+It is our belief that each of these, and probably others too, were systematically duped by Jim Perrin in the matter of his ‘Terminal Lung Cancer’.

 It could have been no accident.
 On the contrary, he was explicit that he was doomed to die: ‘Now with a slim and dwindling grant of remaining years…’ — (The Times, 13/07/2010).
 In West each fictional symptom was described with the utmost ‘authority’ — this ‘diagnosis (this sentence of death) was one of the three elements he chose to call ‘my Triad of Tragedy’.
-If indeed there had been some misunderstanding, some misdirected words or rumours, some ‘Chinese whispers’ — Jim Perrin was perfectly able, had he wished, to explain that he was not unwell.
-Instead he made, and used, every opportunity to say how ill he was, and so reinforce the untruthful story of his cancer: as well as the ‘story’ he had diligently been promoting since his first article in The Observer (courtesy of the editor, Roger Alton) in 2005, that our sister was his ‘Lover, wife and friend of forty years’.
+If indeed there had been some genuine misunderstanding, some misdirected words or rumours, maybe some Chinese whispers — Jim Perrin was perfectly able, had he wished, to explain that he was not unwell.
+Instead he made, and used, every possible opportunity to say how ill he was, and so reinforce the untruthful story of his cancer: as well as the ‘story’ he had diligently been promoting since his first article in The Observer (courtesy of the editor Roger Alton) in 2005, that our sister was his ‘Lover, wife and friend of forty years’.

 * * * * *

 So it is our opinion that this was a well thought-out deception, and thoroughly comprehensive; and one which served the purposes of its originator as well as he could have wished.
-Unfortunately — and it is strange in this topsy-turvy world — there are still those who hang on to their faith in his integrity despite all the evidence against him although there are examples of his on-going duplicity (in several matters besides his imaginary cancer) for which the proof is beyond all doubt.
+Unfortunately — and, it is strange in this topsy-turvy world — there are still those who hang on to their faith in his integrity despite all the evidence against him although there are examples of his on-going duplicity (in several matters besides his imaginary cancer) for which the proof is beyond all doubt.
 Jim Perrin’s acolytes seem unwilling to accept the facts, and they close their eyes and ears.
 In fairness, we might suggest that some really do not know, and may have no idea their hero is the subject of such accusations, as his long-established system of compartmentalising those with whom he is involved works to his advantage.
 ‘Compartmentalising’ is medically recognised as a sociopathic trait — a marker.